andreabonvini/Notes/Advanced_Signals/Questions.md

   -----------------------------

   Entropy measures the degree of our lack of information about a system.
-Suppose you throw a coin, which may land either with head up or tail up, each with probability $\frac{1}{2}$ .
+Suppose you throw a coin, which may land either with head up or tail up, each with probability $\frac{1}{2}​$ .
 Then we have some uncertainty about the outcome of each "experiment".
-The uncertainty can be quantified by a positive number $H$.
+The uncertainty can be quantified by a positive number $H​$.
 Now suppose you modified the coin (somehow) that you know for sure that each time you throw it, it will always land with head up (i.e. probability = 1).
 Then there is no uncertainty about the possible outcome of each “experiment”.
-The information entropy should be $H = 0$.
-In general, consider an experiment with $n$ possible outcomes, each with probability $p_{i} ,(\space i =1,...,n)$ with normalization condition $\sum_{i=1}^{n}p_{i} = 1$.
+The information entropy should be $H = 0​$.
+In general, consider an experiment with $n​$ possible outcomes, each with probability $p_{i} ,(\space i =1,...,n)​$ with normalization condition $\sum_{i=1}^{n}p_{i} = 1​$.

   We are looking for a general formula $H(p_1,p_2,...,p_n)​$ that can characterize the uncertainty in all these experiments.
 Intuitively, we expect: